danielbodnar/awesome-stars/README.md

 ## coding

+- [newsnowlabs/dockside](https://github.com/newsnowlabs/dockside) - Dockside is a tool for provisioning lightweight access-controlled IDEs, staging environments and sandboxes - aka 'devtainers' - on local machine, on-premises raw metal or VM, or in the cloud
+- [JockDaRock/Time2Code](https://github.com/JockDaRock/Time2Code) - Portable Scalable web code editor to integrate into your sites and learning experiences
 - [Surajv311/one4All](https://github.com/Surajv311/one4All) - This repository consists of tech resources and opportunities which could be useful for students interested in computer science.
 It also hosts non-tech sources which could be useful for anyone.🔥💻👨‍🎓
 - [bregman-arie/devops-exercises](https://github.com/bregman-arie/devops-exercises) - Linux, Jenkins, AWS, SRE, Prometheus, Docker, Python, Ansible, Git, Kubernetes, Terraform, OpenStack, SQL, NoSQL, Azure, GCP, DNS, Elastic, Network, Virtualization.
 DevOps Interview Questions